NeilEcosse/flight_delays/README.md

 ## Data cleaning and feature engineering

-The cleaning script mentioned above handles missing data, created derived variables used in my exploratory analysis and in the logistic model, and joins the data.
+The cleaning script mentioned above handles missing data, creates derived variables used in my exploratory analysis and in the logistic model, and joins the data.

-Examples of the tasks performed are shown below
+Examples of the tasks performed are shown below.

 Add a column showing if the flight was delayed: